Jolak5/kanban-copy/todo-list/exercises/exercise_to_do_list_secure_deploy.md

 *These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
 Any exploration here should be done outside program time.*
 - Read about [why it's important to use SSL certificates](https://www.cloudflare.com/learning/ssl/why-use-https/).
 - Read about potential [problems with mixed content](https://docs.github.com/en/pages/getting-started-with-github-pages/securing-your-github-pages-site-with-https) and how to solve them.
+- Curious about how to deploy webpack-based apps with GitHub pages in a more elegant way?
+Check the ["GitHub Pages Deploy & Domain" video](https://www.youtube.com/watch?v=SKXkC4SqtRk) (until 9:35 it explains how to deploy with the usage of [gh-pages package](https://github.com/tschaub/gh-pages), then it shows how to set up a custom domain).

 ------